 - Course Title: Writing AE1 (Tiếng Anh chuyên ngành 1: Kỹ năng viết)

-- Course Code: EN007IU

-- Semester: 1

-- Course Coordinator/Lecturer: Dept. of English

-- 2. Prerequisites: Writing IE2 completion
+2. Prerequisites: Writing IE2 completion

 This course provides students with comprehensive instructions and practice in essay writing, including transforming ideas into different functions of writing such as process description, cause-effect, comparison-contrast, argumentative, and paraphrase-summary essays.
 Throughout the whole course, students are required to read university-level texts to develop the ability to read critically and to respond accurately, coherently and academically in writing.
 Through providing them with crucial writing skills such as brainstorming, proofreading, documentation and editing, this course prepares the students for research paper writing in the next level of AE2 writing.